idrhku/lawrence-reviewed/_pages/curriculum.md

 <h2>Sample Discussion Questions</h2>

-<li>Green describes Earth as a “human-centered planet” in The Anthropocene Reviewed.
+<li>Green describes Earth as a “human-centered planet” in <em>The Anthropocene Reviewed</em>.
 Do you agree?
 Do you disagree?
 Why? </li>
 <br>
-<li>The Anthropocene Reviewed features three hidden reviews.
+<li><em>The Anthropocene Reviewed</em> features three hidden reviews.
 Why do you think Green chose to include (and hide) the reviews?
 How do the hidden reviews contribute to the story Green is trying to tell? </li>
 <br>
 <li>In “Harvey” and “Hiroyuki Doi’s Circle Drawings” Green explores movies and art as a way to cope with mental health and difficult periods in life.
 Do you have a strong connection to a song, movie, show, or art that helped you through a difficult time?
 Why do you think you think it helped you cope, manage, or feel better? </li>
 <br>